dhoyle/splicedocs-jekyll/pages/SQLReference/Queries/TimeTravelQuery.md

 ## Time Travel Query using a Timestamp Expression

-The following example we repeat the same steps as in the previous example, but this time we use timestamp expressions to specify the previous point in time.
+In the following example we repeat the same steps as in the previous example, but this time we use timestamp expressions to specify the previous points in time.

 <div class="preWrapperWide" markdown="1">